joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6979940/2026/01/17/president-trump-army-navy-game-executive-order/

 **Who is Jarrett Stidham, the Broncos backup QB who will take over for Bo Nix?**\
-`Stidham, a 2019 fourth-round pick by the New England Patriots, initially signed with the Broncos in 2023.
-He has made four career starts.`\
+`The 2019 fourth-round pick by the New England Patriots who signed with the Broncos in 2023 has made four career starts.`\
 https://nytimes.com/athletic/6979876/2026/01/17/jarrett-stidham-bo-nix-broncos-backup-qb/

 **Virginia’s New Governor Moves Swiftly to Overhaul State University Boards**\